Hugh-Smith/Drone-Simulation/README.md

 to install the packages required

-Once this is complete, you should be able to run the program by opening up command prompt or anaconda powershell prompt and following these steps:-
+Once this is complete, you should be able to run the program by opening up command prompt and following these steps:-

 1. Change directory to the folder where you copied the files (file path given as an example)
 * ```cd "C:/Users/Hugh-PC/Documents/Drone_Simulation"```